What comes to mind when you think of waterfalls? Tropical rainforests? Niagara Falls? White water rafting?

 Kerry Cunningham, the other co-author of the Demand Unit Waterfall and also a SiriusDecisions Senior Research Director, further noted an additional layer of considerations, in that “organizations may have many demand units, depending on different solutions they sell, and each will have their own unique needs and requirements.”

 Why it Matters

 There are many advantages of the Demand Unit Waterfall approach.
-But two features in particular which stand out are its focus on knowing your target audience(s) by mapping out your Total Available Market from the very outset; and the importance of pursuing a single, consistent, full-funnel marketing strategy to guide prospects at every stage from the very top of funnel down to closing the deal.
+But two features in particular which stand out are its focus on identifying and familiarizing with your target audience(s) from the very outset; and the importance of pursuing a single, consistent, full-funnel marketing strategy to guide prospects at every stage from the very top of funnel down to closing the deal.